-This guide is designed first and foremost to support the first tier, the innovators, the providers of services in the AHA domain in deploying digital and data-driven technology for use in health and care, so that data management can be built into the business model and service development 'by design'.
-Its main goal is to support the value creation for the users and adhere to key principles of privacy, security, interoperability, and effectiveness.
+This guide is designed first and foremost to support the first tier, the innovators, the providers of services in the AHA domain in deploying digital and data-driven technology for use in health and care.
+For this group, data management can be built into the business model and service development 'by design'.
+The guidebook aims to support innovators implement key principles of privacy, security, interoperability, and effectiveness in their data management practices.